simai/docara/stubs/site/source/docs/en/pretty-urls/pretty-urls.md

     <div class="ellipsis">...</div>
 </div>

-This means your “About us” page will be available at `http://example.com/about-us/` instead of `http://example.com/about-us.html`.
+This means your "About us" page will be available at `http://example.com/about-us/` instead of `http://example.com/about-us.html`.

 ## Disabling Pretty URLs